scalacenter/scala-advent-of-code/docs/2022/puzzles/day18.md

 ```

 :::info
 Note that since cubes are given to be 1⨉1⨉1, they can be represented as a single integral `(x, y, z)` coordinate which makes up the input for the `adjacent` function.
-Then two cubes are adjacent (i.e. one of each of their sides touch) if and only if exactly one of their `(x, y, z)` components differ by one, and the rest by zero.
+Then two cubes are adjacent (one of each of their sides touch) if and only if exactly one of their `(x, y, z)` components differ by one, and the rest by zero.
 :::

-Now given our cubes, we can implement our strategy in a fairly straight-forward manner with a `fold`:
+Now given our cubes, we can implement our strategy with a `fold`:
 ```scala
 def sides(cubes: Set[(Int, Int, Int)]): Int = {
   cubes.foldLeft(0) { case (total, (x, y, z)) =>